lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ## Compression Rules {#comp_types}

-{{RFC8724}} proposes a non formal representation of the compression rule.
+{{RFC8724}} proposes an informal representation of the compression rule.
 A compression context for a device is composed of a set of rules.
 Each rule contains information to describe a specific field in the header to be compressed.